coleifer/peewee/docs/peewee/orm_utils.rst

 .. class:: ThreadSafeDatabaseMetadata()

-   Model :class:`Metadata` implementation that protects the ``database`` attribute with a read/write lock.
+   Model :class:`Metadata` implementation that enables the ``database`` attribute to safely changed in a multi-threaded application.
 Use this when your application may swap the active database (e.g. primary / read replica) at runtime across threads:

    .. code-block:: python